Direction-Flipped Influence Audits Reveal Hidden Structure in Moral Choices of LLMs

 \subsection{Negated Influences}

 We also test negated versions of each type of influence that explicitly state the opposite preference.
 For example, the survey influence becomes ``In a recent survey, people did \textit{not} prefer saving [group A] over [group B].''
-If models respond to semantic content, negating contextual influences should produce roughly the same effect as their counter part, in this case ``[group B] over [group A].''
+If models respond to semantic content, negating contextual influences should produce roughly the same effect as their counterpart, in this case ``[group B] over [group A].''

-As above, the results are dependent on the model, see (\Cref{fig:negation-analysis}).
-However, overall the models correctly parse semantic content and behave as expected (especially when reasoning).
-Though we do see some contradictory results.
-The mismatch in GPT 5.2 is accounted for by ``prefer rich'' actually causing a backfire, whereas ``not prefer poor'' works. \Cref{tab:negation_by_model} breaks down the results by model and factor.
+As above, results are model-dependent (see \Cref{fig:negation-analysis}).
+Overall, the models parse semantic content correctly and behave as expected (especially with reasoning), though we observe some contradictory cases.
+For example, the wealth-factor mismatch in GPT-5.2 is explained by ``prefer rich'' itself causing a backfire, whereas ``not prefer poor'' works as intended. \Cref{tab:negation_by_model} breaks down the results by model and factor.